Live Insight

 The Shrinking Focus Session

 How long can your team actually focus without interruption?
 Not long, according to recent data.
 ActivTrak analyzed over 443 million hours of work behavior across 1,111 companies for their 2026 State of the Workplace report and found the average focused session has fallen to just 13 minutes and 7 seconds.
-That represents a 9% decline since 2023.
+That's a 9% decline since 2023.
 Meetings and collaboration tools are the primary culprits fragmenting the modern workday into ever smaller blocks.

 ActivTrak, "2026 State of the Workplace," 163,638 employees